Part 1 of 3 by Don Bell | ⏱️ 14 minute read

 For instance, if you know ahead of time what you're going to say, you are not bringing a prophecy by faith.
 Therefore, the prophetic message cannot consist of something you've memorized or meditated upon beforehand.
 It must be 100% inspired by God.

-The following drawing illustrates what happens when you step out in faith and prophesy using the gift of prophecy.
+The following drawing illustrates what happens when the Holy Spirit prompts you to prophesy, and you step out in faith using the gift of prophecy.

 Since a prophecy is "inspired" and NOT "revealed" all at once in the way words of knowledge and wisdom are revealed, it's impossible to know the content of the prophetic message before its delivery.
-The prophecy is received phrase by phrase as it's formed on the tongue and spoken by faith.
-Neither the prophesier nor the hearer would have heard the message before.
+The prophecy flows supernaturally as you speak; we'll explore the mechanics of this phrase-by-phrase delivery in detail in Part 3..

 It's possible that prophecies might contain Scripture.
 Suppose while prophesying, you hear yourself speaking a small portion of Scripture either word for word or paraphrased.
 How is that possible?